MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/feature-multifactor-unlock.md

 ### How to configure Multifactor Unlock policy settings

-You need a Windows 10, version 1709 workstation to run the Group Policy Management Console, which provides the latest Windows Hello for Business  Group Policy settings, which includes multi-factor unlock.
-To run the Group Policy Management Console, you need to install the Remote Server Administration Tools for Windows 10.
+You need at least a Windows 10, version 1709 or later workstation to run the Group Policy Management Console, which provides the latest Windows Hello for Business  Group Policy settings, which includes multi-factor unlock.
+To run the Group Policy Management Console, you need to install the Remote Server Administration Tools for Windows.
 You can download these tools from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=45520).
-Install the Remote Server Administration Tools for Windows 10 on a computer running Windows 10, version 1709.
+Install the Remote Server Administration Tools for Windows on a computer running Windows 10, version 1709 or later.

 Alternatively, you can create copy the .ADMX and .ADML files from a Windows 10, version 1703 to their respective language folder on a Windows Server or you can create a Group Policy Central Store and copy them their respective language folder.
 See [How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administrative-templates-in-windows) for more information.

 ### Create the Multifactor Unlock Group Policy object